 He has seven years’ teaching experience across Higher Education (UK and Germany) at Bachelor, Master and MBA level.
 Mike's research informed, practical and digitally engaged, informal style, commitment and respect to the individual student learning experience is central to his teaching approach.
 In 2015, he won the annual university ‘Made a Difference’ teaching award.

-- Doctor of Philosophy (PhD), Institute for International Management Practice (IIMP), Lord Ashcroft International Business School (LAIBS), Anglia Ruskin University, Cambridge, UK (to complete, 2016).
+- Doctor of Philosophy (PhD), Lord Ashcroft International Business School (LAIBS), Anglia Ruskin University, Cambridge, UK

 - Master of Business Administration (MBA), Hanze University, Groningen, Holland.